alistaircol/ac-website/content/articles/docker-nginx-httpd-php-mysql.md

 Debugging Core CRM System was fine, it's where we spend most of our development time, and somewhere around 70% of the time it's not a problem to debug because it's standalone.

-If we want to debug something where we use the our Members platform which goes through the API and ultimately to the CRM it plays havoc.
+If we want to debug something where we use the Members platform which goes through the API and ultimately to the CRM it plays havoc.

-I've spent alot of time searching but the requests just hang.
+I've spent a lot of time searching, but the requests just hang.
 Yes I know Postman, etc. exist, no, I don't want to mock requests, etc. everything I tried in PHPStorm, VS Code didn't seem to work nicely.
 I had to change the setup because I can't go back to `var_dump` and `echo` debugging!

 # nginx

 We'll start with `nginx`.
 This will act as the only ingress point (on port 8080) for our applications.
 It will act as a reverse proxy to the relevant (isolated) container where the app lives.
 We can do this based on the server name, e.g.:

-* `local-crm.ac93.uk` requests are handled by app in `ac_crm` container.
+* `local-crm.ac93.uk` requests are handled by the app in `ac_crm` container.
-* `local-api.ac93.uk` requests are handled by app in `ac_api` container.
+* `local-api.ac93.uk` requests are handled by the app in `ac_api` container.
-* `local-mem.ac93.uk` requests are handled by app in `ac_mem` container.
+* `local-mem.ac93.uk` requests are handled by the app in `ac_mem` container.
 * everything else in `ac_misc` container.

 We'll have a config:

-* `containers/ingress/sites.conf:/etc/nginx/conf.d/site.conf`
+`containers/ingress/sites.conf:/etc/nginx/conf.d/site.conf`:

 ```nginx
 server {